OneScreenfulOfPython/screenfuls/README.md

   free to showcase something specific if that makes sense.
 Some of the teachers will be limited as to target platform; others won't.

-* Pure-stdlib solutions are definitely good, but there's no problem with pulling in external modules.
+* Pure-stdlib solutions are definitely good (better, even).
+  However, there's no point in producing complicated code just to avoid importing.
+Just be clear where to get dependencies.
   If appropriate, include a pip requirements.txt

-* Try to keep the root of your directory uncluttered: just the README.txt and the code itself plus any necessary media.
+* Try to keep the root of your directory uncluttered: just the README and the code itself plus any necessary media.
   Use a subdirectory for screenshots or further explanations.
   Keep it simple.

+* If we're just talking about one file, possibly with slightly different versions illustrating different tacks, use a folder within this screenfuls repo.
+If it needs more space (eg the Bookings System) create a separate repo.

 Remember
 --------

+In a school context, there are often quite stringent restrictions on what can be used / install etc. Teachers may not be able to use the command line (eg to run sqlite.exe), or may not be able to install arbitrary packages, at least not without some bureaucratic overhead.
+Don't assume that "pip install X" is always an acceptable approach.

 These examples are intended to be used by teachers.
 Their job is teaching, not delighting in the intracacies of Python